The Pentland Hills Regional Park suggest wearing a bright hat and tow-float. https://www.pentlandhills.org/safety/safety-reservoirs

 before even getting close and therefore swim shoes may be needed.
 At that point you may also be seen by people on a path 130m away.. but luckily the path isn't too busy in the evenings.
 Horseflies are a problem on really hot evenings so avoid staying around too late as you may get a nasty bite that won't go away for weeks!

-As mentioned above Glencorse Reservoir is used by paying anglers from March to October it is best to swim on Mondays when the fishery is closed or after 4:30pm on other days.
+As mentioned above Glencorse Reservoir is used by paying anglers from March to October it is best to swim on Mondays when the fishery is closed or after 4:30pm on Wednesdays and the weekend.
 But if you are entering the water when the anglers are there please keep a safe distance of at least 50m away from them